The 13th Sunday after Pentecost

 Members of this congregation show their thanks to God for all he has done for them by returning a portion of their income to the Lord.
 Through these free will offerings, this congregation and its ministries are maintained.
 Guests need not feel obligated to contribute.
 The plate is located in the church entryway.

-The Offering Prayer, Easter Season Prayer and Intercessory Prayers are spoken by pastor.
+The Offering Prayer, Prayer for Faithfulness to God and Intercessory Prayers are spoken by pastor.
 Please see announcement details of today’s Intercessory Prayers.

 All: Our Father, who art in heaven, hallowed be thy name.
 Thy kingdom come, thy will be done on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom and the power and the glory forever and ever.
 Amen.